Sunday, July 29, 2018

 Sunday, July 15, 2018

-The Red Ledger Reborn
+The Red Ledger Reborn by Meredith Wild

 I was lucky to receive an advanced copy of The Red Ledger Reborn by Meredith Wild.
 I had never heard of this title or author.
 Upon receiving this book I googled Meredith and found some very interesting things.
 First, I don't think this is the first novel in what appears to be a series.
 It does not matter, this book stands on its own.
-Next I discovered an interesting story about the author.
+Next, I discovered an interesting story about the author.
 It seems she usually writes romance and used to self-publish.
-Apparently finding it difficult to get books into brick and mortar stores, she started her own publishing house.
+Apparently finding it difficult to get books into brick-and-mortar stores, she started her own publishing house.

 Good for you, Meredith Wild, and good for Waterhouse Press (her publishing brand).
 I so adore when someone hits a wall and can't find a way around, then blasts through to make their own door, saying "Take that, book world!"
 Now I'm intrigued.
 So I start the novel the author classifies as suspense.
 Thriller, suspense, tomato, toe-maato.
 Right from the beginning...(I'm smiling here because it has an usual beginning that I desperately want to tell you, but I won't, it's too good not to read for yourself)...right from the beginning I'm hooked.